breakthatbass/misc./notes/pipes.md

     // buffers
     // we can use one variable and overwrite it
-    // but i have two hear to prevent potential confusion char buffer[MAXLINE];
+    // but i have two here to prevent potential confusion char buffer[MAXLINE];
     char out[MAXLINE];